ViniciusSorgetz/Stocotoon_API/README.md

-# Stocotoon API
+# ⚙️ Stocotoon API

-## API de um site para criação e organização de storyboards de Histórias em Quadrinhos

-Esta API é de um site feito como Trabalho de Conclusão de Curso de uma Escola de Ensino Médio Técnica.
-O objetivo do site é auxiliar na criação de storybords, fazendo isso através de diversas funcionalidades.

-Site hospedado (hospedagem expira em 17/01/2025) : [Stocotoon](https://stocotoon.netlify.app/)

-### Principais funcionalidades
+## 🔌 API for a website focused on creating and organizing Comic Book storyboards

+This API was developed as a Final Course Project for a Technical High School.
+The main goal of the platform is to assist in storyboard creation through several features.

+### 🚀 Main Features
-- Sistema de Login
+- Login system
-- Gerenciamento de equipes
-  - Adicionar membro, remover membro, alterar descrição e nome da equipe
-- Organização por time, história e capítulo
+- Team management
+  - Add member, remove member, edit team name and description
+- Organization by team, story, and chapter
-- Autentificação por JWT em cada rota
+- JWT authentication on every route
-- Chat em tempo real para equipes

-### Principais tecnologias utilizadas
+- Real-time team chat

+### 🛠️ Main Technologies Used
-- JavaScript
+- Node.js
 - Express.js
 - MySQL
 - Sequelize
-- Socket_io
+- Socket.io

-OBS: O Socket_io que foi usado de fato na aplicação se encontra em outro repositório, mas escolhi citá-lo aqui.
+OBS: The Socket.io implementation actually used in the application is located in another repository, but I chose to mention it here.